What is artificial intelligence?

 Why is it important to include more people in AI?

 When artificial intelligence is created by a group that reflects the world we live in, we believe AI solutions will be more innovative, ethical, and will solve new problems.
 Looking to the future, we believe that everyone will be an AI consumer, so everyone deserves to have an understanding of how these technologies may be impacting their lives.
 Even more crucially, AI has the potential to amplify the biases of its creators.
-When a diversity of people is not involved in creating, guiding, and regulating AI, the risks for algorithmic bias and other unintended consequences are heightened.
-Finally, AI is poised to make a massive global economic impact which is right now largely off-limits to large segments of the population due to lack of access to training and other barriers.
+When a diversity of people is not involved in creating, guiding, regulating, and implementing AI, the risks for algorithmic bias and other unintended consequences are heightened.
+Finally, AI is poised to make a massive global economic impact which may negatively impact large segments of the population due to lack of access to AI education and other barriers.
 Even if the field continues on the current path, we’ll still face a shortage of adequately trained AI workers in the future.

-Why do you target high schoolers versus university students or middle school students?
+Why do you target high schoolers and college students rather than middle school or elementary school students?

 Who develops your curriculum?

 AI4ALL’s programs are deeply rooted in research and continually tested and refined.
 Our curriculum is developed in-house by content experts and educators, reviewed by leading AI researchers and industry experts, and tested at top AI institutions around the world.
 You can learn more about our team here.

 I work at a large company that uses data.
 How do I make sure we’re using the best ethical practices?
 Or, I’m building a product that uses AI.
 How do I build it in a way that mitigates bias?

 Concrete actions you can take to address bias and other risks include:

 - Continually test, audit, and monitor AI for bias and its impact